nicolasroy11/mean-docker-template/readme.md

 # Overview

 This is a quick development template meant to speed up the scaffolding of Docker-containerized MEAN applications with vs-code debugging extensions.
-There are three containers (angular-client, express-server, and mongodb) that can be run simultaneously using docker compose.
+There are three containers (angular-client, express-server, and mongodb) that are run simultaneously and properly connected using docker compose.
 First cd into the main folder:

 ```
 $ cd mean-docker-template